 Obviously, it was a no-brainer to ask her to take our newborn photos, too.

-She came on Margot’s 11th day, and I cried when we got them on her 22nd day because she’s already so much bigger!!!
+She came on Margot’s 11th day, and I cried when we got them on her 22nd.
+She’s already so much bigger!!!

 (Being a parent makes you insane.)

-After the class, I downloaded Maggie Howell’s Hypnobirthing for Birth in a Hospital or Birth Centre, and found practicing it just before bed in those last few weeks to be extremely relaxing.
-When we put it on during labor, however, I wanted someone to bring Maggie Howell to me so I could crush her skull.
+After, I downloaded Maggie Howell’s Hypnobirthing tape.
+Practicing before bed in those last few weeks was extremely relaxing.
+When we put it on during labor, however, I wanted someone to bring me Maggie Howell so I could crush her skull.
+Results may vary.

 - Register her birth